AI-Edu-ITS/its-ml-playground/section1/README.md

   - Trust (Government Corruption)
   - Generosity
   - Dystopia Residual
 - This repository also uses Shop Customer Dataset from [Kaggle Website Clustering](https://www.kaggle.com/datasets/datascientistanna/customers-dataset).
 This dataset contains 8 columns to describe customer data who visits the shop with 2000 rows in total.
-This columns are represented as belows:
+All columns are represented as below:
   - CustomerID
   - Gender
   - Age